What you should know about McNulty v. Comm’r and bitcoin IRAs

 What did the McNulty opinion actually say?

-The opinion in McNulty is very strange in that instead of merely stating that the taxpayer violated section 408(m) and moving on, the court also opined on IRC 408(a)(2), a section which applies to all IRAs, including bitcoin IRAs.
+The opinion in McNulty is very strange in that instead of merely stating that the taxpayer violated section 408(m) and ruling accordingly, the court additionally opined on IRC 408(a)(2), a section which applies to all IRAs, including bitcoin IRAs.

 Even stranger, the court applied Treasury Regulation 1.408-2(e) in interpreting IRC 408(a)(2).
 This is odd because the Treasury Regulation does not apply to IRA holders at all—it’s instead a regulation that lays out licensing standards for certain IRA custodians who are not “banks.”
 As such, not only was this licensing regulation not applicable to the taxpayer herself, it was also not applicable to the taxpayer’s IRA custodian.
 This is because the statutory definition of “bank” includes not only banks, but also trust companies regulated by a state department of banking.
 See IRC 408(n)(3).
 The IRA custodian in McNulty was a trust company regulated by a state department of banking.
 It seems very possible that the judge was not aware of how “bank” is defined in this context.
 Further, even if the Treasury Regulation had been applicable, the Regulation itself states that its requirements for custodians are reduced or eliminated with respect to custodians acting in a solely passive fashion, as nearly all modern IRA custodians do.
 Treas.
 Reg.
 1.408-2(e)(6)(i).